Broge-Community/broge-website/public/README.md

 This is merely the compiled code for the Broge website designed and deployed by the Broge Communtiy.

-Access to the full source code will be released soon.
+The full source code is available at <a href="https://github.com/Broge-Community/broge-website" target="_blank">https://github.com/Broge-Community/broge-website</a>.